Croatia Digital Nomad Visa Guide (2024)

 Accommodation is the biggest expense any digital nomad has.
 Unless you’re touring Croatia by couch surfing, you’ll need to rent out at least a room.

 Depending on where you want to be and which month of the year you pick to visit Croatia, the accommodation costs will vary drastically.
-Your rent expense won’t be as high in Osijek as it will be on the coast.
+For example, your rent expense won’t be as high in Osijek as it will be on the coast.

 Keep in mind that these prices might be completely different during high season, especially in coastal towns.